-Canvas: https://idp.its.utexas.edu/idp/Authn/UserPassword This should help you get to your class.
+Canvas: canvas.utexas.edu This should help you get to your class.
 Be sure to select your notification preference.

 We are way too hip and cool for old stuff like Blackboard.
 Canvas is the wave of the future!
 You will find all your learning modules, assignments, readings, and group learning tasks here.
 We also post interesting links; messages to and from students, TA's, and Daley; and whatever else we see fit.
 Our e-mails to each other go through Canvas; your grades are posted there; and it's the place where you will turn in your written assignments.